 The Resident Assistant (RA) role is a student leadership position for undergraduate or graduate students interested in working with residents on campus as a mentor, role model and resource.
-Responsibilities include: helping others, advising, leadership, policy enforcement, emergency response, upholding community standards, implementing the residential curriculum, communication, team development, administrative tasks, and professionalism.
+Responsibilities include: helping others, advising, leadership, policy enforcement, emergency response, upholding community standards, implementing the residential experience, communication, team development, administrative tasks, and professionalism.
 Click here for the RA Position Description

 Qualifications to be an RA:

-During the academic year that you are an RA, you must:
+During the academic year you are an RA, you must:

 - have full-time student status